Amsterdam-Internships/Pole-Part-Segmentation/README.md

-# Pole-Part-Segmentation
+# Part Segmentation of Pole-like Objects

-This repository contains the code, the model, and the data to decompose the pole-like objects to their constituent part (pole-like objects part segmentation).
-The repository is created by Sara Yousefimashhoor as the extension of Hugues THOMAS Deep learning Algorithm (KPConv).
+This repository contains the implementation of **Kernel Point Convolution** (KPConv) to decompose the pole-like objects to their constituent part (the carrier and different attachments) or as we call it part segmentation of the pole-like objects.
+Based on our custom labeled data, The repository is created by Sara Yousefimashhoor as the extension of Hugues THOMAS Deep learning Algorithm (KPConv).

-## Introduction

-This repository contains the implementation of **Kernel Point Convolution** (KPConv), a point convolution operator to decompose pole-like objects to its constituent parts (carrier and different attachments).

 ![Intro figure](https://github.com/Amsterdam-Internships/Pole-Part-Segmentation/blob/master/Picture1.png)